Lone Worker Protection for Utility and Energy Workers

 Top Lone Worker Safety Risks in the Utilities Industry

-Working at height e.g. pylons or telecommunicates towers.
+Working at height (e.g., on pylons or telecom towers.)

 This device is small enough to not get in the way but rugged enough to withstand the work of an active role.
-Our lone worker devices and mobile safety apps are used by engineers, electricians, field operatives, and technicians across the utilities and energy sectors.
+Designed for field-based engineers and technicians, the Shield supports lone workers in electricity, gas, water, and telecom sectors with real-time alerts and emergency response.

 Explore the Shield